 (OK, I lie, I read the whole thing, and found it interesting and educational even, but I did have a really bad moment at the beginning...)

 Hee.
-Sometimes, [info]cvillette rubs off on me.
+Sometimes, cvillette rubs off on me.

 So basically, if you get into the business of selling books, you should hope for a good advance and then make it last as long as possible?
 This is shattering news for those of us who imagined receiving fat royalty checks every week.
 XD